Securing the 2025 NEA Representative Assembly

 - Remove conference badges.
 Leave your conference badge and tote bag in your hotel room when you are not at the conference.
 These are signs that you are from out of town and may make you an easy target.

 - Be observant of your environment.
 Use well-lit streets and areas that feel safe.
-Select routes that are the shortest distance between the host hotel and your destination but avoid deserted areas.
+Select routes that are the shortest distance between the host hotel and your destination, but avoid deserted areas.
 When using an automatic teller machine, avoid using it at night.
 If you must, use one in a well-lit, populated area, preferably in the company of others.

 - Walk with confidence.
 To avoid being a target, communicate the message that you are confident, calm, know where you are going, and aware of your surroundings.